mwehdddt/ds-ai-projects/README.md

 This dataset contains the first 10min. stats of approx. 10k League of Legends ranked games (SOLO QUEUE) from a high ELO (DIAMOND I to MASTER).
 Players have roughly the same level.

-The goal is to predict which team will win the game
+Goal : Predict which team will win the game

 ## 002 MNIST Handwritten Digits Classification